MoriyaShiine/enchancement/README.md

 Bow Enchantments:
 * Chaos: Gives arrows a random negative potion effect, or positive if sneaking.
 * Delay: Arrows will pause after shooting, building up damage over time.
 Can be launched prematurely by punching, and additionally redirected by sneaking.
-* Phasing: Causes arrows to have no gravity and phase through blocks, upon which they regain gravity.
+* Phasing: Causes arrows to have no gravity and phase through blocks and shields, upon which they regain gravity.

 Crossbow Enchantments:
 * Brimstone: Fires a piercing laser that ignores armor and increases damage with charge and distance.
 Costs health to fire.